Cassava Flour Vanilla Cake (Nut Free, Paleo)

 First, preheat oven to 350 degrees Fahrenheit.
 Generously spray a 9 by 13 inch baking pan with nonstick spray.

-Sift together cassava flour, baking soda, and sugar in a large mixing bowl.
+Sift together cassava flour, baking powder, and sugar in a large mixing bowl.

 Then, add in butter, vanilla extract and coconut milk.